milanaleksic/cv/cv.md

   + Programming languages: (mostly) Java 8/11/17 and Python 3
   + Cloud development on AWS using Terraform (ECS, Batch, SQS, RDS MySQL...)
   + Broad data sources coverage: PostgreSQL, Redshift, Athena, Spark
-  + Tasked with feature development planning & implementation guidance, integration, reliability and other operational concerns
+  + Tasked with backend feature development guidance, integration, reliability and other operational concerns of the Soda Cloud solution from the "early days"
+  + Created internal `do.py` tool for various devops/security tasks

 </details>